 Frugality is about enjoyment.
 And getting the most out of your money and material goods while also making room for other forms of building wealth — like your friendships, network, and skill set.

-A few ways which you can begin to start practicing more frugality are:
+A few ways in which you can begin to start practicing more frugality are:

 - Adopt a Conscious Spending Plan: This is an idea from Ramit Sethi where the aim is to create a purposeful (guilt-free) plan for your spending.
 Working through the process helps you understand your values and beliefs around money.
 And knowing what you love to spend money on and what you don’t care about — simplifies your financial decisions moving forward.